-When we harvested our apples in August, we saved all the good-looking apples in our refrigerators for fresh eating.
-But we still had a lot that had bruises and other bad spots courtesy of birds or other pests.
-I cut all the moldy or pest-bitten spots off to give to our chickens and I used all the good pieces to make applesauce, apple butter, apple juice, and apple jelly.
-But I had a LOT of good apple cores and other scraps leftover.
+I cut all the moldy or pest-bitten spots off to give to our chickens and I use all the good pieces to make applesauce, apple butter, apple juice, and apple jelly.
+But I have a LOT of good apple cores and other scraps leftover.

 What is the Mother of Vinegar?